 It was another beautiful day for cruising.
 Until we reached the mouth of the Potomac.
 Not only did we hit three-foot breaking rollers, but the crabbers had been busy setting pots like it was a mine field.

-Here is a crab pot float.
+Here’s a crab pot float.
 We hate crab pots.
 Crab pots suck.
-Screw the dude who planted this one.
+Screw the dude who planted 86897.

 The Chesapeake roiled for about two hours but finally smoothed out, and at the Patuxent River the Navy installation trumped the crabbers.